simonhw/campsite-bookings/README.md

 - As a **Developer** I can **write a README and TESTING file** so that **others can learn about my app and see the work that has gone into preparing it for final release**.

 ### Kanban Board
 The GitHub Projects tool was used to manage development progress for this website.
-The kanban board was used to separate tasks into four columns:
+A kanban board was used to separate tasks into four columns:
 - Todo
 - In Progress
 - Done
 - Future Features

 The Epics and labels discussed above were used in conjunction with the board and allowed the developer to manage their time well during development.
 Below is a screenshot of the final state of the kanban board.
-The project can be viewed on the [GitHub Projects](https://github.com/users/simonhw/projects/3/) page.
+The project can be viewed on its [GitHub Projects page](https://github.com/users/simonhw/projects/3/).

 ![Image of Kanban Board](static/images/readme/kanban-final.png)